markand/irccd/MIGRATING.md

   `server-notice` and `server-mode` instead,
 - The option `connect.host` has been renamed to `connect.hostname`,
 - The option `--host` has been renamed to `--hostname`,
-- The output style has been unified.
+- The output style has been unified,
+- Options `-S` and `--ssl-verify` in server-connect have been removed.

 ### Plugins